Skip to main content

 As updated in my previous post, I have finally bought my own place solo.
 For the past few months I have been busy coordinating with various contractors and vendors for my house renovation.
 As I am still on flexi work schedule, I decided to be my own ID.
 With only a simple renovation in mind, I set my reno budget as 20k (aircon & fixtures inclusive).

 Before I started my reno, I sought a new credit card sign up as my existing credit cards did not give much perk for online shopping (and I knew I would be spending a bomb there).
-I then did a quick comparison between the different credit cards that I owned to see which are the ones I could use to maximize reward for my new house spendings.
+I then did a quick comparison between the different credit cards that I owned to see which are the ones I could use to maximize reward for my new house spending.
 See my comparison table as follow (correct as of last month):

 It's no brainer that Maybank F&F won hands down for the monthly cash rebate (of 8% & $25 per cat cap).
 I can definitely hit the minimum spending of $800 if I include dining, transportation and groceries.
 There was also a $200 sign up cash reward (alternatively, one can opt for a Samsonite luggage).
 I spread my online shopping over a period of 2-3 months, with reno essentials first followed by furniture and other accessories.
-Should I max out the cashback of any category, I can just switch to my plain old vanilla Amex (UOB Absolute cashback) and get a 1.7% rebate.
+Should I max out the cashback of any category, I can just switch to my plain old vanilla Amex (UOB Absolute cashback) which gives a 1.7% rebate.

 Thanks for reading!